 Comprises 185km of existing track.

 Inland Rail will benefit from the track upgrades ARTC has already completed to this section.
-Enhancements or modification works will be undertaken at locations to allow for safe clearance of double-stacked freight trains.
+Enhancements or modification works will be undertaken at various locations including Junee, Wagga Wagga and Albury to allow for safe clearance of double-stacked freight trains.

 Planning, approval and pre-construction work is ongoing for sections in Queensland.
 Subscribe for updates.